A regularity result for the Fokker-Planck equation with non-smooth drift and diffusion: The Regularity Theorems

 \subsection{Acknowledgements}

-G. Ciampa is supported by the ERC Starting Grant 101039762 HamDyWWa.
+During the preparation of this manuscript, G. Ciampa has been supported by the ERC Starting Grant 101039762 HamDyWWa.
+He is currently supported by INdAM-GNAMPA, and by the projects PRIN2020 ``Nonlinear evolution PDEs, fluid dynamics and transport equations: theoretical foundations and applications” and PRIN2022 ``Classical equations of compressible fluids mechanics: existence and properties of non-classical solutions''.
 G. Crippa is supported by SNF Project 212573 FLUTURA – Fluids, Turbulence, Advection.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.